untrogen999/romeo_and_juliet/README.md

-Romeo and Juliet project for HUMAN-1030 Fall 2024.
-We're working on an analysis of Romeo and Juliet.
+This is the Romeo and Juliet project for HUMAN-1030 Fall 2024.
+We're working on an analysis of that play.

 The project's done by four people:

-* Myles
-* Aania
+* Myles: Documentation Officer and Web Designer
-* Nidhi
+* Aania: Subject Expert
+* Nidhi: Quality Control Officer
-* Avi
+* Avi: Team Co-Ordinator